 - Children are more likely to be struck by a car in areas with higher speed limits.

 Remember that speeding and aggression go hand-in-hand: As a driver, follow the speed limits and be patient when you come across a 30 km/h or 40 km/h zone: those lower speed limits are there for a reason as they demonstrably save lives.
-Communities should lobby for and support lower speed limits in areas with many pedestrians and cyclists.
+Communities should advocate for and support lower speed limits in areas with many pedestrians and cyclists.

 Adopt these overall best driving practices: